Medically reviewed by Drugs.com. Last updated on Nov 1, 2020.

-Except for tofacitinib (a new oral medication), these medications are available by injection only.
-They can be highly effective, but many patients improve with older medications that are much less expensive, so most doctors recommend older treatments first.
+These medications are available by injection only.
+They can be highly effective, but many patients improve with older medications that are much less expensive (and many health insurance companies will not cover biologics before older medications are tried first), so most doctors recommend older treatments first.

-Because the newest medications have been studied only in selected, and often the healthiest, people, they may have side effects that are not yet well known.
-For example, new risks were discovered for infliximab a year or two after it was approved for use.
-Studies found that tuberculosis, although rare, was more common than expected among those receiving treatment.
-In addition, in a trial of infliximab treatment for congestive heart failure, a higher death rate was observed compared with those not receiving the drug.
+Because the newest medications have generally been studied only in selected, and often the healthiest, people, they may have side effects that are not yet well known.
+For example, studies found that tuberculosis, although rare, was more common than expected among those receiving treatment with certain biologic agents.
 These findings have led to new recommendations about how patients should be screened before treatment begins.

 Diet, Exercise and Rehabilitation Services

 Finding a balance between rest and exercise is crucial to managing rheumatoid arthritis.
 When your symptoms flare up — when your joints are sore, warm and swollen — take it easy and rest.
 You can continue to do range-of-motion exercises to keep your joints mobile, but be careful not to tire yourself or aggravate your joints.
 Avoid unnecessary walking, housework or other activities.
 When your joints feel better and when other symptoms, including fatigue and morning stiffness, are less noticeable, increase your activity.
 Weight-bearing exercises such as walking and lifting weights can strengthen weakened muscles without risking additional joint damage.
 If exercise produces more pain or joint swelling, cut back a bit.